Oklahoma is chock-full of attractions designed with children's fun and learning in mind.

-The Jasmine Moran Children's Museum is one of the world’s largest children’s museums, where thousands of children come each year to experience the grown-up world from a kid’s perspective.
-They can try out career choices from being a doctor to a judge or even a broadcast journalist.
-Outdoors there is also a miniature train ride and a large maze to navigate.
+The Jasmine Moran Children's Museum in Seminole is one of the world’s largest children’s museums where thousands of children come each year to experience the grown-up world from a kid’s perspective.
+Kids can try out career choices through play and make-believe while also having fun with the popular bubble factory and 16-ft. climbing maze.
+Outdoors there is also a miniature train ride and a large castle maze to navigate.

 A massive complex featuring hands-on exhibits, one-of-a-kind displays and a planetarium, this “amusement park for the mind” provides hours and hours of fun and educational entertainment.
 Science Museum Oklahoma is home to more than 350 hands-on exhibits and educational programs.
-Catch the Science Live shows where explosive demonstrations of scientific principles will blow your mind and watch a movie in the large-format dome theater where the educational movies literally surround you.
+Catch the Science Live shows where explosive demonstrations of scientific principles will blow your mind and explore the CurioCity, a 20,000-square-foot village featuring eight whimsical neighborhoods.

 If an underwater adventure is what your family craves, check out the Oklahoma Aquarium in Jenks, just across the river from Tulsa.
 Children will marvel at the magnificent displays of color and the mystery of the more than 200 exhibits of marine and aquatic animals, many of them from around the world.
 Walk through the gigantic shark tank tunnel and bubble which is home to the world's largest captive bull sharks, enjoy the touch tank where you'll find starfish, anenomes and urchins and even try your hand at feeding turtles, manta rays and small sharks.